HMXCorp/ACTS-Procurement-Accelerator/DeliveryIP_GitHub/consumers/procurement/README.md

-# Steps to Deploy the Beneficial Ownership Consumer
+# Steps to Deploy the Procurement Consumer Synapse

 1. Update the [dev variable file](variables/dev.json) for variables related to the new consumer Synapse like resource names and tags